erkanmalcokcom/erkanmalcokcom.github.io/content/posts/statistics/probability.md

 ---
-title: "Unpacking the World of Probability"
+title: "Probability Theory: Unlocking the World of Chance"
 date: "May 31, 2023"
 publishdate: "May 31, 2023"
 draft: true
 ---

-## Unpacking the World of Probability
+# Probability Theory: Unlocking the World of Chance

-Probability, as a cornerstone of statistics, plays an indispensable role in nearly every aspect of life, including but not limited to decision-making, risk assessment, scientific research, and even in predicting outcomes of certain events.
-This blog post is designed to guide you through the key concepts of probability, including how to calculate, estimate, and understand its various aspects.

-### Probability Basics
+In the world of mathematics, probability theory has a significant presence due to its application in myriad disciplines, from computer science to quantum physics, finance, and beyond.
+By the end of this blog post, you will appreciate and understand several critical aspects of probability theory, including how it is represented, calculated, and interpreted.

+### Probability: A Measure of Uncertainty

-At its most fundamental, probability is a number between 0 and 1, inclusive.
-When we say the probability of an event occurring is 0, it means that event is impossible—it will not occur.
-On the other hand, a probability of 1 implies certainty—the event is sure to occur.
-All other probabilities lie somewhere between these two extremes.
+Let's first appreciate that a probability is a number between 0 and 1, inclusive.
+In essence, probability quantifies the likelihood of an event happening.
+A probability of 0 signifies impossibility, a probability of 1 means certainty, and any value in between represents varying degrees of uncertainty.

-### Estimating Probability
+### Estimating Probability: A Data-Driven Approach

-Estimating a probability involves using available data to gauge the likelihood of an event.
-For instance, if there are 15 red balls and 5 blue balls in a bag, the probability of randomly selecting a red ball (without looking) is 15 out of 20, or 0.75.
+Given data, you can estimate a probability.
+Let's say you've recorded the weather for the past 100 days, and it rained on 30 of those days.
+The estimated probability of rain, in this case, would be the number of days it rained divided by the total number of days, or 30/100 = 0.3.

-### Probability and Symmetry
+### Symmetry and Probability

-Sometimes, probabilities can be calculated using assumptions about the symmetry of an object or situation.
-For instance, if you flip a fair coin, the outcomes are symmetric—there's an equal chance of getting heads or tails, thus the probability is 1/2 or 0.5 for each outcome.
+Assumptions about symmetry often simplify probability calculations.
+For example, a fair die has six faces, each with an equal likelihood (1/6) of landing up when rolled.
+This is due to the symmetry of the die: each face has the same chance because the die is a regular cube.

-### The 'Settling Down' Phenomenon
+### The ‘Settling Down’ Phenomenon

-This is a crucial concept in statistics.
-As you repeat an experiment over and over, the relative frequencies of outcomes tend to stabilize.
-This phenomenon, also known as the law of large numbers, validates the concept of probability itself.
+As a statistical experiment is repeated many times, we often observe a 'settling down' phenomenon.
+This is the Law of Large Numbers in action, which states that the average result from repeating an experiment multiple times will converge to the expected value.

 ### Probability Mass Function (PMF)

-The PMF is a function that gives the probability of each possible outcome for a discrete random variable—i.e., a variable that can only take on a countable number of values.
-For instance, the roll of a die is a discrete random event and its PMF would assign a probability of 1/6 to each outcome from 1 to 6.
+Probabilities of outcomes for discrete data are encapsulated in the PMF.
+For a discrete random variable X, the PMF is a function that gives the probability that X is exactly equal to a certain value.
+For instance, in a die roll (a discrete random variable), the PMF would assign a probability of 1/6 to each outcome from 1 to 6.

 ### Probability Density Function (PDF)

-For continuous random variables—variables that can take on any value in a range—the PDF is used instead of the PMF.
-The PDF describes the likelihood of any particular outcome.
-It's worth noting that for a PDF, the total area under the curve equals 1, encapsulating all possible outcomes.
+For continuous data, probabilities are calculated using the PDF.
+A PDF describes the likelihood of a random variable taking a value within a particular range.
+Remember that the total area under the graph of a PDF is equal to 1, representing the total probability for all possible outcomes.

 ### Validating PMFs and PDFs

-Functions purporting to be PMFs or PDFs can be checked for validity.
-For a PMF, all probabilities must be between 0 and 1, and the sum of all probabilities must equal 1.
-For a PDF, the function must be non-negative everywhere, and as mentioned, the total area under the curve should equal 1.
+To check if functions claiming to be PMFs or PDFs are valid, you should ensure two conditions: all probabilities they give should be non-negative, and the sum (in the case of a PMF) or integral (in the case of a PDF) over all possible outcomes should be 1.

 ### Cumulative Distribution Function (CDF)

-The CDF of a random variable is a function that provides the probability that the variable will take a value less than or equal to a particular value.
-It is calculated differently for discrete and continuous variables but serves the same basic purpose: to summarize the probability distribution.
+The CDF for a random variable is defined as the probability that the variable takes a value less than or equal to a certain value.
+The CDF for a discrete random variable can be found by summing up the probabilities of outcomes less than or equal to the given value, while for a continuous random variable, you would integrate the PDF.

-### Calculating Probabilities with PMF and CDF
+### Calculating Probabilities

-In simple cases, you can use the PMF or CDF of a random variable to calculate probabilities.
-With a PMF, you can find the probability of each discrete outcome directly.
-With a CDF, you can calculate the probability of a continuous random variable falling within certain intervals.
+In simple situations, you can write down the PMF and the CDF of a discrete random variable and use these to calculate probabilities.
+For example, the probability of rolling a 3 or less on a fair die is the sum of the PMF values for 1, 2, and 3.

-### Integration and Continuous Probability Distributions

-Lastly, for continuous probability distributions with simple PDFs, you can use integration—a fundamental concept of calculus—to calculate probabilities and other related results.
-For example, you can use integration to find the mean (expected value) or variance of a continuous random variable.

-To sum up, probability is a powerful

- tool that provides us with the framework to make sense of random phenomena and make informed decisions.
-Understanding these concepts can greatly enhance your data-driven decision-making abilities, and I hope this post has shed some light on the fascinating world of probability.
+You can use the CDF of a continuous random variable to calculate the probability of the variable lying within certain intervals.
+For example, to find the probability that a normally-distributed variable falls within one standard deviation of the mean, you would subtract the C